akosfurton/akosfurton.github.io/_posts/2017-01-23-Stock-Clustering.md

 ![image1](assets/posts/2017-01-23-Stock-Clustering_files/2017-01-23-Stock-Clustering_75_1.png){:class="img-responsive"}

-## Normalised Prices
+## Normalized Prices

-Similarly, for normalised price movement (each stock starts at price = 1 at the start of the year), the stocks within each cluster seems to perform closely.
+Similarly, for normalized price movement (each stock starts at price = 1 at the start of the year), the stocks within each cluster seems to perform closely.
 Within the airline cluster, ALK posts significantly better than the other firms in the cluster.
 Its general shape, however, mimics the other stocks in the group with declines and upticks at similar periods.
 While the returns for some stocks within each group might outperform (or underperform) others, the timing of movements in either direction occurs on the same day.
 These significant movements in price occur because of an event that affected the entire industry, so all stocks within the cluster move similarly.

 ```python